Nikovash/bitoreum-builder/docs/usage-guide.md

 You will be asked:

 ```
-Clone from a specific a branch or  tagname (case-sensitive) [branch OR tag-name]:
+Clone from a specific a branch or  tag name (case-sensitive) [branch OR tag-name]:
 ```
 - Default is `main` branch
-- Type any vaild branch name EXAMPLE `dev`
+- Type any valid branch name EXAMPLE `dev`
 - Or enter any valid branch name (case-sensitive) to use a specific branch
-- Tagas are also now vaild EXAMPLE `v4.1.0.0`
+- Tags are also now valid EXAMPLE `v4.1.0.0`

 ---